7.6 KiB

 How the Swarm Works

-starts by initializing agents, autosave preferences, conversation object, upvote/downvote counters, and a forum list to manage inter-agent communication.
-When the run
+The StackOverflowSwarm starts by initializing agents, autosave preferences, conversation object, upvote/downvote counters, and a forum list to manage inter-agent communication.
+When the run method is invoked, it adds the given task to the conversation, logging this addition if verbose mode is enabled.

 Each agent in the swarm runs its logic, possibly taking the current conversation history into consideration (the exact logic depends on the agent's implementation) and then responds to the task.
 Each agent's response is added to the conversation and logged.

-method ultimately returns the conversation history as a string, which could also be a serialized JSON depending on the implementation of Agent
+If autosave is enabled, the conversation is saved to the specified file path.
+The run method ultimately returns the conversation history as a string, which could also be a serialized JSON depending on the implementation of Agent and Conversation.

 Considerations